Monopoles and Landau-Ginzburg Models I: Exponential Decay in the Spatial Direction

-\begin{remark} Let us add a remark to explain the mysterious Bochner-type formula in Lemma \ref{Bochner}.
-The baby case is Example \ref{example0} in which the structure group $G=\{e\}$ is trivial.
-In that case, $\Hess H$ is a constant self-adjoint $\R$-linear operator on $\C^n$, so
+\begin{remark} To better understand the mysterious Bochner-type formula in Lemma \ref{Bochner}, consider the baby case in Example \ref{example0} for which the structure group $G=\{e\}$ is trivial.
+Then $\Hess H$ is a constant self-adjoint $\R$-linear operator on $\C^n$, so

 Applying the operator $(\pt-J\ps)$ to \eqref{firsteq}, we obtain that